annamraza/rnaseqkinship/hpc/rnaseqkinship/README.md

-# pipelineraw

-Shell scripts to accompany the software pipeline(s) using RNA-seq data for kinship analysis of non-model organisms
+Shell scripts used in the final iteration of the pipeline using RNA-seq data for kinship analysis of greenlip abalone (Haliotis laevigata)

 #add pipeline image here?

 Data Pre-processing

 1) Quality Control
-          a) Using FASTqc
+          a) Using FASTqc (01_fastqc.sh)

 2) Trimming
-          a) Using Trimmomatic #maybe cutadapt later?
+          a) Using Trimmomatic (02_trimmmatic.sh)

 3) Alignment
           a) Aligning and merging reads